strblr/react-stored/README.md

 ## 2- The `addSchema` function

 This configuration function allows you to set _default_- default values and _default_ assert functions to certain keys or key patterns outside of your React tree, typically in `index.js` before your `ReactDOM.render`.
-If you don't rely on props to set default values and assert functions, you shouldn't set them at component-level and `addSchema` should be **your primary way of configuring store slots**.
+If you don't rely on props to set default values and assert functions, you shouldn't set them at component-level and `addSchema` should be **your primary configuration choice**.

 It takes the same arguments as `useStore` except the key can be a regexp.
 If it is, then all keys matching the regexp will use the given configuration.